The People’s Canopy

 The People’s Canopy took centre stage at the inaugural Lancashire Encounter festival, after appearing at UCLan in September 2015.
 Cycled into the city centre by over 50 volunteers from the university and accompanied by a procession of cyclists from all over Preston, it was host and home to commissioned artworks, community gatherings, performances, workshops, meetings, interventions and a wide spectrum of creative activity.
 For three days it provided a social space in which communities from both the university and the wider city could share ideas, culture and traditions.

 Following the success of the People’s Canopy at Lancashire Encounter, the invitation was extended by the curatorial team at the Biennale of Urbanism/Architecture to present the Canopy in Hong Kong in December 2015.
-In addition the Canopy is shortly to feature in a new exhibition at the Beijing Culture and Art Center alongside work by Rem Koolhaas and Sou Fujimoto.
+In addition the Canopy featured in a new exhibition at the Beijing Culture and Art Center alongside work by Rem Koolhaas and Sou Fujimoto.

 Visit The People’s Canopy info site for further details.